Rituals & Cadence

-The event gives you a chance to really get to know your teammates without a computer screen.
+A co-location week gives you a chance to really get to know your teammates without a computer screen.
 You'll learn that Henrik is taller than you realized, that Shane has amazing stories to tell, and that your colleagues aren't just a 2D face on a screen.
 You'll start to feel like you work for a real company.

 It's an important time for your team, as it's often used to get together and have important conversations about goals and plans for the year that are hard to do over Zoom.
 So while we know it can be difficult, and sometimes you won't be able to make it, as much as possible, everybody is expected to attend their team's co-location week for the entire week.

 Flights and accommodation will be arranged, with the week happening in the city that makes the most sense based on where your team members live.
 Each team will do this on a cadence that makes sense for them.

 Being distributed introduces barriers to getting to know people on a human level.
 Like many other companies, there will be small talk as people join meetings, team social activities, and fun channels for people that share a hobby or interest.
 For cities with a few Octonauts, you are encouraged to organise co-working days at a shared office space.

 To add to the mix, we have an opt-in Donut bot that pairs people to get to know each other.
 You choose to be matched with people in your time-zone, or Octonauts anywhere on the planet.
 Our one rule is no shop talk - we have other ways to connect on work.
 Whether you are a social butterfly who enjoys talking to new folks, a connector who builds bridges between people, or a curious sort who wants to learn about other parts of the world, you are sure to find something.
 We hope it helps you appreciate the diverse set of humans behind the Slack message or Zoom call.